 “This is my company, I don’t know these things, so I need to learn.
 So I did.
 It’s not that I sat on a bunch of knowledge from university or anything,” she said.

 “If there was something we needed to do, I had to learn it, like the data logging.
 I had no clue what was the upside-down of a computer.
 OK, we start there.
 Because this is what we need and I have to fix it.
 It’s not about what I could [do] but how I drove myself to learn things I had no clue how they worked.
 But I knew I had to manage.”

 Manage she did.
 And continues to do 32 years after beginning her journey as a rallycross team manager.
 While Kenneth, who retired from the drivers’ seat in 2011, uses his engineering genius to make the Hansen Motorsport cars go quick, Susann is the one making sure the team continues to function.

 “Yes, it is like that!” she chuckles in reply.

 Susann won one of the 19 European titles the Hansens have won as a team since 1990.
 But it’s been a 28-year wait – and counting – for the next female rallycross champion to materialize.

-Right now Klara Andersson is making waves, having scored podiums in the RX2e series last year and also joining Xite Racing in Extreme E – although she missed the opening round after a positive COVID-19 test.
+Right now Klara Andersson is making waves, having scored a podium in World RX last year and also winning races with Abt Cupra in Extreme E.

 I'm so glad to have seen, especially in Extreme E, all these fantastic female drivers: their character, how strong they are.Susann Hansen on the next generation